I had a chance to chat with legendary KGO talk show host

 this whole subset of American cuisine called wine country that really

 sets the standard.
-It was Alice Waters at Chez Panisse thirty years
+Thirty years ago it was Alice Waters at Chez Panisse

 James Beard was born in Portland, Oregon, that's where his mother had